Oil Giant Asks Texas Justices to Reject County’s Demand for Taxes

 Challenging the chief appraiser’s valuation of Kinder’s reserves, Lemon appealed to an appraisal review board, which rejected claims some of Kinder’s reserves had been excluded from the tax rolls.

 Lemon then sued Kinder on behalf of the county and the other taxing entities.
+He claims Kinder underpaid its taxes from 2013 to 2019.

 In a motion to dismiss, Kinder claimed the Texas Citizens Participation Act, an Anti-SLAPP statute, should protect it from the litigation because the taxing entities were basing their claims on its free speech in the form of documents it provided to the appraisal district to help it put a value on their property.